hannestschofenig/tschofenig-ids/jose-cose-guidance/draft-tschofenig-jose-cose-guidance.md

-JSON Object Signing and Encryption (JOSE) has initially been designed to offer provide a security wrapper for access tokens used by the OAuth protocol.
-The larger applicability of a standard for describing a security-related meta-data was, however, immediately recognized.
-Today, JOSE is in wide spread use.
+JSON Object Signing and Encryption (JOSE) has initially been designed to offer provide a security wrapper for access tokens used by the OAuth protocol, particularly a digital signature.
+The wider applicability of a standard for describing security-related meta-data was, however, immediately recognized.
+Today, JOSE is in widespread use and the functionality is spread accross various specifications (such as {{RFC7515}} for the JSON Web Signature and
+{{RFC7516}} for JSON Web Encryption).

-With the development of CBOR a binary encoding format was developed to address use cases where JSON was too verbose.
-A security wrapper that uses CBOR-based encoding was needed and CBOR Object Signing and Encryption (COSE) was standardized.
+With the development of CBOR {{!RFC8949}} a binary encoding format was developed to address use cases where JSON was too verbose.
+A security wrapper that uses CBOR-based encoding was needed and CBOR Object Signing and Encryption (COSE) was standardized and later updated with
+{{!RFC9052}} and {{!RFC9053}}.

 The JOSE and COSE specifications have intentionally been kept in sync since protocols and payloads today are often described in